Hit Me Hard and Soft: Year-end rankings

 Los Angeles Times, Mondo Sonoro, The Sunday Times, KCRW, People Esquire Les Inrocks, and Dork.
-Publications that featured Hit Me Hard and Soft in the top fifteenth of their lists include Dazed, and The Independent The record was also mentioned in unranked lists by AllMusic,The Associated Press, Cosmopolitan, HuffPost, Uproxx, Hypebeast, Vogue, Evening Standard, and Toronto Star.
+Publications that featured Hit Me Hard and Soft in the top fifteen of their lists include Dazed and The Independent The record was also mentioned in unranked lists by AllMusic, Associated Press, Cosmopolitan, HuffPost, Uproxx, Hypebeast, Vogue, Evening Standard, and Toronto Star.

-On individual critics' lists, while The Philadelphia Inquirer's Dan DeLuca numbered Hit Me Hard and Soft at the seventh position, The album was ranked fourth by Variety's Willman, and respectively fourth and twelve by The New York Times Jon Pareles and Jon Caramanica.
+On individual critics' lists, The Philadelphia Inquirers Dan DeLuca numbered Hit Me Hard and Soft at the seventh position.
+It was ranked fourth by Varietys Chris Willman, and fourth and twelfth by The New York Timess Jon Pareles and Jon Caramanica, respectively.